CDMagu/CDMagu/README.md

 - **Ecommerce ETL Pipeline**: Developed a data pipeline to process eCommerce data from Kaggle, transforming and loading it into Azure Blob Storage, and building business metrics in Power BI.
 - **Streaming Data Pipeline**: Implemented a data engineering pipeline using Kafka, Airflow, PostgreSQL, Spark, and Cassandra to stream and process real-time data.
 - **Data Engineering with Docker**: Containerized my projects using Docker to ensure seamless and scalable deployment across environments.
+- **AWS spotify end to end data engineering project**: Developed an ETL pipeline utilising Python and AWS Services to process Spotify data extracted through its API for various analytical use cases.

 ## 🎓 Education & Certifications